khuang26/OptionsProject/Conceptual Understanding Log.md

 1) Take derivative w.r.t. each variable to derive the formula for the Greeks for a Black-Scholes call option.
 2) Use put-call parity to save time to deriving the formula for put options.
 3) Calculations: [PDF](https://drive.google.com/file/d/1CnZQocjsDqbdXk7-iaiu2DVfL0O0fhd2/view?usp=sharing)

+# Greeks vs Stock Price

+Conceptual Understanding:
+1) Choose an option symbol
+2) Filter out a selection of options s.t. the risk-free rate and the implied volatility are close enough
+3) Plot greek vs stock price for each of the 5 greeks